-Under the Wild Animals and Birds Act, it is illegal to poach wildlife in Singapore.
-It is an offence to kill, take, or keep any wild animal or bird without a licence, other than those specified in the Schedule, such as mynas, pigeons, and crows.
-Any person found doing so will be fined a maximum of S$1,000, and the animal will be seized.
+Under the Wildlife Act, it is illegal to poach wildlife in Singapore.
+It is an offence to kill, trap, or take any wildlife without approval from Director-General/ Wildlife Management, other than those that are exempted from those activities, such as mynas, pigeons, crows, and invertebrates that are not prescribed as protected wildlife species.
+Any person found doing so will be liable on conviction to a maximum fine of S$50,000, and the wildlife will be seized.

 If you see any suspected poaching activities, please relay the following information via www.avs.gov.sg/feedback or call the Animal Response Centre at 1800-4761600.

 - Frequency of poaching.

 - Description of vehicles used for the activity (e.g. model, colour, licence plate number, etc.).

 - Other useful information (e.g. photographs, equipment used for poaching, description of poachers, etc.).